tim-koko/website/content/en/blog/20240516-quarkus-developer-experience.md

  --/ __ \/ / / / _ | / _ \/ //_/ / / / __/
  -/ /_/ / /_/ / __ |/ , _/ ,< / /_/ /\ \
 --\___\_\____/_/ |_/_/|_/_/|_|\____/___/
-2023-05-30 14:23:09,968 INFO  [io.quarkus] (Quarkus Main Thread) example 1.0.0-SNAPSHOT on JVM (powered by Quarkus 3.0.4.Final) started in 2.633s.
+INFO  [io.quarkus] (Quarkus Main Thread) example 1.0.0-SNAPSHOT on JVM (powered by Quarkus 3.0.4.Final) started in 2.633s.
 Listening on: http://localhost:8080

-2023-05-30 14:23:09,972 INFO  [io.quarkus] (Quarkus Main Thread) Profile dev activated.
+INFO  [io.quarkus] (Quarkus Main Thread) Profile dev activated.
 Live Coding activated.
-2023-05-30 14:23:09,973 INFO  [io.quarkus] (Quarkus Main Thread) Installed features: [cdi, resteasy-reactive, smallrye-context-propagation, vertx]
+INFO  [io.quarkus] (Quarkus Main Thread) Installed features: [cdi, resteasy-reactive, smallrye-context-propagation, vertx]

 --
 Tests paused
 Press [r] to resume testing, [o] Toggle test output, [:] for the terminal, [h] for more options>
 ```

-You can already see that there is some console output which hints some additional features of this dev-mode!
+You can already see that there is some console output which hints at some additional features of this dev-mode!
 We will
 focus on the dev-mode in just a bit.

 Without further work we can already build and run the application.
 Of course we use a docker image as our default to